Some of the links in this post may be affiliate links.

 STEP 5: FILL THE CYLINDER WITH PRE-MOISTENED SPHAGNUM MOSS

-Squeeze any excess water out of your sphagnum moss and start filling your your entire cynlinder with the moss!
+- Squeeze any excess water out of your sphagnum moss and start filling your your entire cylinder with the moss!

 STEP 6: STITCH UP THE CYLINDER WITH PLASTIC COATED WIRE TWIST